sergiofgonzalez/nodejs-in-action/chapter25-web-apps/00-html-css-refresher/03-typescript/10-tdd/README.md

 ## ToDo

 - [ ] Summarize the known info about mocks, stubs and spies and compare with Jest concepts.

-- [ ] Investigate why the timeout does not seem to be honored

 - [ ] Explore Jest coverage capabilities